I. Terms and conditions for entry*

 DELIVERY AND RETURN OF FILMS

-1. Filmmakers or their agents submitting films must cover all costs related to the delivery of preview and screening copies to the RAI Festival office at 50 Fitzroy St, London W1T 5BT
+1. Filmmakers or their agents submitting films must cover all costs related to the delivery of preview and screening copies to RAI Film.

-4. Unless otherwise advised, the RAI will retain all materials submitted for pre-selection purposes for inclusion of its research collection / video archive where it will be used for internal, non-public screening purposes only.
+2. Unless otherwise advised, the RAI will retain all materials submitted for pre-selection purposes for inclusion in its research collection / video archive where it will be used for internal, non-public screening purposes only.

 II Terms and conditions governing the award of prizes